ASPPIBRA-DAO/DIGITAL_WORLD_REAL_ESTATE_MARKET/README.md

 | **Escritura:**                  | Escritura                                             | Documento público que registra a transferência de propriedade de um imóvel        |
 | **Fotos do imóvel:**            | Fotos do imóvel                                       | Fotos do imóvel para ilustrar e facilitar a identificação do imóvel                |

-## Recursos Principais
+## Key Features

-O projeto apresenta um contrato Solidity que serve como um Marketplace descentralizado para tokens não fungíveis (NFTs), oferecendo uma série de recursos robustos:
+The project features a Solidity contract that serves as a decentralized marketplace for non-fungible tokens (NFTs), offering a number of robust features:

-1. **Criação Descentralizada de NFTs:**
+1. **Decentralized Creation of NFTs:**
-   - Os usuários podem criar facilmente seus próprios NFTs de forma descentralizada, proporcionando autonomia na geração de conteúdo exclusivo.
+    - Users can easily create their own NFTs in a decentralized way, providing autonomy in generating exclusive content.

-2. **Negociação compra e venda de NFTs:**
+2. **Buying and selling NFTs:**
-   - Facilita a negociação peer-to-peer de NFTs, permitindo que os usuários troquem ativos digitais de maneira segura e transparente.
+    - Facilitates peer-to-peer trading of NFTs, allowing users to exchange digital assets in a secure and transparent manner.

-3. **Leilões Descentralizados:**
+3. **Decentralized Auctions:**
-   - Oferece a funcionalidade de criar leilões para NFTs, possibilitando aos usuários aceitar lances em um ambiente descentralizado e transparente.
+    - Offers the functionality to create auctions for NFTs, enabling users to accept bids in a decentralized and transparent environment.

-## Uso 🛠️
+## Usage 🛠️

 ### Screenshots